Acft 3.0 Manual

 3. Incorporate all Components of the Test: The Acft 3.0 consists of six events, and you need to train for all of them.
 These include the three repetition maximum deadlift, the standing power throw, the hand-release push-up, the sprint-drag-carry, the leg tuck, and the two-mile run.

-READ Acft Scoring Standards
+READ Acft 2 Mile Run Standards

 4. Use Proper Form: Accurate form is crucial when training for the Acft 3.0.
 This will help you avoid injuries and ensure that you are using the correct muscles.